submah/docker-tutorials/docker-images.md

 In this session we are goin to learn about:

 * Introduction to Docker Images
-* Building a Docker Image with a Dockerfile
 * Sharing Data in Your Docker Host with Containers
 * Sharing Data Between Containers
 * Copying Data to and from Containers
 * Creatoing Docker Hub Account.
-* Building Images using DockerFile.
+* Building a Docker Image with a Dockerfile
 * Pull and Push Images From/To Docker Hub.

 ### Introduction to Docker Images and Layer